ofirgall/dotfiles/README.md

 ---

 ## TODO
+* tmux-go: last will be saved when moving from and not moving to
 * dotfiles - install scripts should be able to run twice for updates
 * nvim - title generator
 * nvim - git-messanger support multiple lines (maybe like gh)